gopaltirupur/appviewx-vault-pki-discover-OLD/README.md

 The vault pki discover plugin enables the users to enhance visibility and governance on the high volumes certificates issued on [HashiCorp Vault](https://www.vaultproject.io/docs/secrets/pki)

 The certificates which are issued by Vault are automatically discovered and managed by AppViewX Cert+ platform.
-Additionally the users are enabled with visibility of all the discovered certifcates in a single pane of glass view along with lifecycle management of the certificates and enforcement of policy to ensure compliance with enterprise security policy.
+Additionally the users are enabled with visibility of all the discovered certificates in a single pane of glass view along with life cycle management of the certificates and enforcement of policy to ensure compliance with enterprise security policy.

 The platform also enables the users to have a better control of the certificates with flexible monitoring and reporting features.

 ![AppViewX Vault PKI Discover](https://github.com/vigneshkathir/appviewx-vault-pki-discover/blob/main/images/AppViewX-Vault-PKI-Discover.jpeg)